samweru-zz/buupass-challenge/README.md

 ```

 This script will create `logs/app.log` file, create migration and execute them.
 It will also prompt for `superuser` so, please comply.
-(Smiley Face)
+(Smiley Face).
+It will also install `requirements.txt`

 ## Seeding Database